VityaSchel/session-nodejs-bot/README.md

 Please be aware that this app generates A LOT of console logs.
 I'm working on reducing it, in stage of active development I need it to be able to at least have a smallest idea what's happening.
 Sorry for shit code 🙂

+## API reference

+### initializeSession(options?: { verbose?: boolean }): Promise\<void\>

+Initialize Session instance in current Node.js process.
+Must be called and await'ed before using any Session-related methods.
+Must be only called once per Node.js process.
+If you need more instances running simultaniously, spawn Node.js children processes.

+### getConversations(): ConversationModel[]

+Get cached conversations.
+Keep in mind that this does not actually fetches anything from network, it just returns in-memory state that is updated with events.

+### class EventEmitter

+EventEmitter allows you to listen for events that happen inside Session instance.

+List of events:
+- `message`.
+Callback when a new incoming message found.
+Callback signature: `(content: SignalService.Content, conversation: ConversationModel) => any`

+### sendMessage(sessionID: string, message: SessionOutgoingMessage): Promise\<void\>

+Sends message to private chat

+## Usage

 ### Get latest conversations

 ```ts